camaraproject/Governance/ProjectStructureAndRoles.md

 **Sandbox API Repositories**

 A Sandbox API Repository is meant for the rapid development of a new API proposal through one or multiple initial API versions (0.x.y) until the first public release of an initial or stable API Version within the context of a CAMARA Meta-release.
+The work within Sandbox API Repositories - like in all API repositories - shall follow the governance and guidelines of CAMARA, including but not limited to the ProjectCharter, the Code of Conduct, the Contribution guidelines, the API Design Guidelines of Commonalities and the Release Process defined in Release Management.

 A Sandbox API Repository can be created independent of a CAMARA Sub Project (Independent Sandbox Repository) or in context of an existing CAMARA Sub Project.
 It is the first stage for every new API proposal developed in CAMARA, for details see [API-Onboarding-and-Lifecycle.md](./API-Onboarding-and-Lifecycle.md).